 A fair odds/payout would be sportsbook even (less the vig).
 A single coin toss event bet of $110 would pay a profit of $100, and an amount of $210 is paid in total.

 A parlay with two events pays 2.5 to 1.
-As more events are added to bet the probability of winning all the bets decreases, and the payouts increase significantly.
+As more events are added to bet on, the probability of winning all the bets decreases.
+Then, payouts increase significantly.

 3 events on a parlay bet the payout increases to 6 to 1, 4 events pay 10 to 1.

-It is important to note, however, that without additional information that would change our probability of win, the payout multiples on parlay bets fall short of the underlying probability.
+It is important to note that without additional information that would change our probability of a win, the payout multiples on parlay bets fall short of the underlying probability.

 The coin toss parlay example above has a joint probability of 50% times 50% or 25%.

-Probability math says we win this specific parlay bet once out of every four bets we placed over time, but the payout is 2.5 to 1.
+Probability math says we win this specific parlay bet once out of every four bets we placed over time.
+However, the payout is 2.5 to 1.
 It is not 4 to 1.

-As you enjoy betting on another great NBA season, always consider these odds/value concepts and bet for value.
+Enjoy betting on another great NBA season!
+Remember to always consider these odds/value concepts and bet for value.